peterhinch/micropython-epaper/README.md

 ## Font class

-This is a Python context manager whose purpose is to define a context for the Display ``puts()`` method described above, ensuring that the font file is closed.
+This is a Python context manager whose purpose is to define a context for the ``Display`` ``puts()`` method described above, ensuring that the font file is closed.
 It has no user accessible properties or methods.
 A font is instantiated for the duration of outputting one or more strings.
-It mus be provided with the path to a valid binary font file.
+It must be provided with the path to a valid binary font file.
 See the code sample above.

 In the interests of conserving scarce RAM, fonts are stored in binary files.
 Individual